JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 ## Shelves
 * ### Questions:
  * What is included in the user's pod page?
-	- User's shelfs are the podcasts that they have chosen.
+	- User's shelf's are the podcasts that they have chosen.
  * Do all podcasts on a user's podcast page have a type?
 	- All podcasts have a type when they are in a user's pod page.
  * Can a user add or delete podcasts from the podcast page?